WCSCourses/GCM24/Modules/encapsulated.md

 ```
 cd blast
 ```
 Now we will obtain reference 16S sequences.
-These are available from the SILVA website (<https://www.arb-silva.de>).
-For this practical the sequences are available in a file stored in a directory on your computer (/usr/local/share/MACMA/bioinformatics/16S_ref.fasta.gz).
+These are available from the SILVA website (<https://www.arb-silva.de>) as a compressed file  (<https://www.arb-silva.de/fileadmin/silva_databases/release_132/Exports/SILVA_132_SSURef_Nr99_tax_silva.fasta.gz>).
+This URL has been shortened by tinyurl to <https://tinyurl.com/y7dh2htc>.
+You can download files using the ``wget`` command.

-Copy the compressed sequence file to the current directory.
-A dot (.) on its own in a command means the current directory.
-The .gz ending indicates that the file is compressed using gzip.
 ```
-cp /usr/loca/share/MACMA/bioinformatics/16S_ref.fasta.gz .
+wget https://tinyurl.com/y7dh2htc --output-document=16S_ref.fasta.gz
 ```
-> **_Note_** that if you wish to run this practical later on your own computer, you can obtain this file from <https://www.arb-silva.de/fileadmin/silva_databases/release_132/Exports/SILVA_132_SSURef_Nr99_tax_silva.fasta.gz>.
-This URL has been shortened by tinyurl to <https://tinyurl.com/y7dh2htc>.
-You can download files using the ``wget`` command.
->
-> ``wget https://tinyurl.com/y7dh2htc --output-document=16S_ref.fasta.gz``

  We can see the size of this file by using the ``ls`` command with the -l (long) -h (human-readable) arguments.
 ```